Resolving Turbulent Magnetohydrodynamics: A Hybrid Operator-Diffusion Framework: Acknowledgements

 \section{Acknowledgements}

 EAH acknowledges the partial support of NSF grants OAC-2514142 and OAC-2209892.
 RH acknowledges partial support from NSF grants OAC-2004879, OAC-2005572, OAC-2103680, OAC-2310548, OAC-2411068.
-RH acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 An award for computer time was provided by the U.S. Department of Energy’s (DOE) Innovative and Novel Computational Impact on Theory and Experiment (INCITE) Program.
 This research used supporting resources at the Argonne and the Oak Ridge Leadership Computing Facilities.
 The Argonne Leadership Computing Facility at Argonne National Laboratory is supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02-06CH11357.
 The Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory is supported by the Office of Science of the U.S. DOE under Contract No. DE-AC05-00OR22725.
 This research used both the DeltaAI advanced computing and data resource, which is supported by the National Science Foundation (award OAC 2320345) and the State of Illinois, and the Delta advanced computing and data resource which is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
 Delta and DeltaAI are joint efforts of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.